Leadership

 10. What is the program curriculum?

-- Project presentation via webinar at the end of the program
+- Virtual showcase presentations of leadership work at the end of the program

 Sample topics